 - Contributing to ongoing service innovations and development

-The Head 2 Head CAMHS team are welcoming, friendly and dedicated to supporting the children & young people accessing our services.
-The team is busy, supportive and encouraging of new and creative ways to innovate and improve the service we deliver.
+The Community CAMHS teams are welcoming, friendly and dedicated to supporting the children & young people accessing our services.
+The teams are busy, supportive and encouraging of new and creative ways to innovate and improve the service we deliver.

-- To contribute to the CAMHS Head 2 Head duty rota by receiving and reviewing new referrals where required, identifying and managing risk, liaising with other professionals and providing timely responses.
+- To contribute to the CAMHS Single Point of Access (SPA) and CAMHS enquiries rota by receiving and reviewing new referrals where required, identifying and managing risk, liaising with otherprofessionals and providing timely responses

 - Observe and adhere to the Community CAMHS ServiceSpecification, vision, aims and objectives

 - Offer clinical assessment and evidence-based interventionwhilst observing current best practice, legislation andguidance

 - Working within the Choice And Partnership Approach(CAPA) and Children and Young Peoples ImprovedAccess to Psychological Therapies (CYP IAPT)frameworks and principles

 - Aim to be innovative and creative in the delivery oftherapeutic intervention/care bundle, and offer psycho education to children, young people and families

 - Manage a caseload whilst considering and adhering tosafeguarding policy and procedure and national and locallegislation

 - Offer support and supervision to junior colleagues